Bai Jie

-Bai Jie (白洁 (白潔, Bái Jié); born 28 March 1972) is a Chinese footballer who made 139 appearances for the China women's national football team and was part their second-place performance at the 1999 FIFA Women's World Cup.
-Bai initially played left back and was dubbed "Lady Roberto Carlos" for her similar style of play but was later moved into an attacking role on the national team.
+Bai Jie (白洁 (白潔, Bái Jié); born 28 March 1972) is a Chinese footballer who made 139 appearances for the China women's national football team and was part of their second-place performance at the 1999 FIFA Women's World Cup.
+Bai initially played left back and was dubbed "Lady Roberto Carlos" for her similar style of play, but was later moved into an attacking role on the national team.

 Bai Jie was named the first AFC Women's Player of the Year in 2003.
 That year on 11 June, in a World Cup qualifying game, Bai scored five goals in China's 12–0 win over India.
 Teammate Sun Wen also tallied five goals.